What colors deliver best on camera, and which ones wash you out?

 Video calls are slowly transforming how people stay in touch with friends, colleagues, reporters, and clients.

 Even if you were the old-school type who doesn’t think that video interviews and meetings require the same polish needed for an in-person conference, you need to realize that visual impact in these scenarios matter just as much.

-As such, you need to maintain a winning digital image to keep up with today’s professional industry climate.
+As such, when you're working from home you need to maintain a winning digital image to keep up with today’s professional industry climate.

-Dresses or skin enhancers in the following shades don’t usually make you look flattering in front of a video camera, so make sure to avoid them.
+Dresses or skin enhancers in the following shades usually don’t look flattering in front of a video camera, so make sure to avoid them.

 1. Black and White